JiaxiongQ/Denoise/README.md

 # Denoise
-This repository contains the code (in C++) for "MeshFlow for Fast Video Denoising" paper by [Shuaicheng Liu](http://www.liushuaicheng.org/) and [Jiaxiong Qiu](https://jiaxiongq.github.io/).
+This repository contains the code (in C++) for real-time video denoising.
-## Introduction
-Our work is about real-time video denoising.